FREQUENTLY ASKED QUESTIONS

-Wege Prize is an annual competition that ignites games-changing solutions for the future by inspiring college students around the world to collaborate across institutional, disciplinary, and cultural boundaries to redesign the way economies work.
-Teams contend for over $30,000 (USD) in total cash prizes, all while helping to show the world what the future of problem solving looks like.
+Wege Prize is an annual competition that ignites games-changing solutions for the future by inspiring college/university students around the world to collaborate across institutional, disciplinary, and cultural boundaries to redesign the way economies work.
+Participants contend for over $30,000 (USD) in total cash prizes, all while helping to show the world what the future of problem solving looks like.

 To be eligible to participate on a Wege Prize team, you must: